dabeaz/ply/CONTRIBUTING.md

 Important note: The Github repo for PLY always contains the most up-to-date version of the software.
 If you want to use the current version, you should COPY the contents of the `ply/` directory into your own project and use it.
-PLY is not maintained in as a package installer.
+PLY is free software for you to use, but it is not maintained as a package that you install using pip or similar tools.